sksatyam17/Annual-Sales-Analysis-Project/README.md

 This project aims to perform an annual sales analysis using Pandas and data science techniques.
 The goal is to gain insights into the sales trends, identify top-selling products, and analyze the performance of different sales channels.

-The project will involve the following tasks:
+In this project, we are doing the following tasks:

 1. Data Cleaning: Preprocess and clean the sales data to ensure accuracy and consistency.